Désirée Clary: Meeting the Bonapartes

 In 1794, Clary's father died.
 Shortly after, it was discovered that in the years before the revolution, he had made an appeal to be ennobled, a request that had been denied.
 Because of this, Désirée Clary's brother Etienne, now the head of the family and her guardian, was arrested.
-Désirée Clary went to talk on his behalf and release him from the holding.
+Désirée Clary went to talk on his behalf and seek his release from the holding.
 In the process, she met Joseph Bonaparte, inviting him back to their home.
 Joseph was soon engaged to her elder sister Julie, while Napoleon was engaged to Désirée Clary on 21 April 1795.
 In 1795–1797, Clary lived with her mother in Genoa in Italy, where her brother-in-law Joseph had a diplomatic mission; they were also joined by the Bonaparte family.
 In 1795, Napoleon became involved with Joséphine de Beauharnais and broke the engagement to Clary on 6 September.
 He married Joséphine in 1796.

 In 1797, Clary went to live in Rome with her sister Julie and her brother-in-law Joseph, who was French ambassador to the Papal States.
 Her relationship with Julie remained close.
 She was briefly engaged to Mathurin-Léonard Duphot, a French general.
 The engagement has been assumed to be Napoleon's idea to compensate her with a marriage, while Duphot was attracted to her dowry and position as sister-in-law of Napoleon.
 She agreed to the engagement though Duphot had a long-term relationship and a son with another woman.
 On 30 December 1797, on the eve of their marriage, Duphot was killed in an anti-French riot outside of their residence Palazzo Corsini in Rome.
 In later years, Clary vehemently denied that her engagement to Duphot had ever existed.